 12 September 2018 - 27 January 2019 | garage museum of contemporary art

-After debuting at the Dhaka Art Summit 2018, Kamruzzaman Shahdin's Haven Is Elsewhere (2018) will travel to Moscow, with the support of the Samdani Art Foundation, to be included in the Garage Museum of Contemporary Art's exhibition, The Fabric of Felicity.
+After debuting at the Dhaka Art Summit 2018, Kamruzzaman Shahdin's Haven Is Elsewhere (2018) travelled to Moscow, with the support of the Samdani Art Foundation, to be included in the Garage Museum of Contemporary Art's exhibition, The Fabric of Felicity.
 The work was commissioned by the Samdani Art Foundation for the Dhaka Art Summit 2018 exhibition Bearing Points, curated by Diana Campbell Betancourt.

 The Fabric of Felicity, an international project showcasing clothes in art outside the context of the fashion industry.
 The exhibition spans five continents and features over forty artists, including representatives of historical avant-gardes, members of the Soviet and Brazilian underground art scenes, and new generation artists from Russia, Japan, USA, Zimbabwe, and other countries.